Almost every single job interview starts with the same question. “Can you tell me about yourself?”

-You can use a formula every time you interview to make sure that you include the right information and exclude details that are not important to your story.
+You can use a formula every time you interview to ensure that you include the correct information and exclude details that are unimportant to your story.

-The reason why this is always the first question a hiring manager asks a job candidate is that it’s an easy way to open up the interview and hand it over to the candidate for them to start talking about themselves.
+This is always the first question a hiring manager asks a job candidate because it’s an easy way to open up the interview and hand it over to the candidate for them to start talking about themselves.

 It’s also a perfect way for the hiring manager to get a feel for the candidate’s personality before asking additional interview questions.

 Your answer to this question sets the tone for how the hiring manager will view you throughout the rest of the conversation.